tarush-r/End-To-End-Ecrypted-Chat-App/README.md

 * Every message is encrypted from sender to recipient.
 There is no way to send a plain text message in them and Cypher's servers cannot decrypt them.
 * You can log in on **multiple clients** at the same time, read all of your conversations and messages, and send new messages.
   * The original sign-up device is *not required*.
-* Your account is not tied to a phone number or specific device.
-You log in with a username and password.

 The Cypher Encryption Scheme has a couple key requirements that secure your data.